YooKing/jaaayden.github.io/blog/2023-04-04-Some photos from @benkang.md

 tags: [Photo]
 ---

-My SONY alpha 6400 was borrowed by @benkang the last sunday and the photo had been adjusted the day before yesterday.
+My SONY Alpha 6400 was borrowed by @benkang the last Sunday and the photo had been adjusted the day before yesterday.
 **Let's see how he did!**

 ![20230401-DSC03660](https://upic-1309244174.cos.ap-shanghai.myqcloud.com/uPic/20230401-DSC03660.jpg)